Richmond Drug Offenses Lawyers

 Experienced Richmond Drug Offenses Attorneys Ready To Help You

 The Commonwealth of Virginia actively prosecutes the possession, manufacture, and distribution of illegal narcotics in addition to the illicit possession and distribution of certain prescription drugs.
 The ensuing legal ramifications of these charges vary depending on the classification of the given drug and the severity of the alleged offense(s).
 Regardless of the circumstances of your specific case, no Virginia drug charge should ever be underestimated.
 Serious drug offense convictions in Virginia carry penalties that can affect you for the rest of your life – with certain offenses carrying mandatory minimums that could result in serious financial penalties or even lengthy incarceration.
 If you have been arrested for drug possession, distribution or trafficking in central or southern Virginia, you need aggressive and experienced criminal defense representation.

 I am Standish Alexander, Esq.
 My experience as a former public defender and in private practice has taught me many effective methods of defending and negotiating for your rights in a court of law.
-For experienced legal representation and personal service, contact my law office today at 804-355-0016 .
+For experienced legal representation and personal service, contact a Richmond drug offenses attorney at my law office today at 804-355-0016 .

 I have tried thousands of cases over the past 25 years.
 I customize legal strategies to best meet your objectives.
 I work hard to examine every facet of your case.
 I carefully scrutinize police procedures for any evidence of illegal search and seizure and aggressively negotiate with the prosecution to try to achieve the best possible outcome.

 If you cannot come to me, I will come to you.
 Your initial consultation with me is essential and free of charge.

 With over 25 years of experience, I can help you mount effective defenses against serious drug crime charges in Virginia, such as: